DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 **Consumer Markers**: Buying a house, a car, or other status symbols becomes a way of signaling adult status, but consumption doesn't create genuine maturity.

 **Relationship Milestones**: Marriage and parenthood are treated as automatic passages to adulthood, but they often reveal how unprepared people are for genuine adult responsibility.

+### The Corruption of Sport

+Even the ritual of sport has been corrupted.
+What was once a form of community play, a way to build bonds and character, has become a multi-billion dollar spectacle.
+We no longer play; we watch.
+We are encouraged to form fanatical tribal loyalties to teams owned by distant billionaires, channeling our natural instinct for collective identity into a system that profits from our division.

 ## The Historical Dismantling of Community Bonds